SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 With a reasonable neutral point to start with.
 We can now turn to the incorporation of investment views/forecast.
 As I see, this is the most innovative part of the Black-Litterman model.

-The BL model takes the investment view as obersavations with uncentainties ($$\epsilon$$) and further use it as likelihood in a Bayes formula for the next step.
-Additionaly, they propose to express all views (absolute or relative) in linear equations with Gaussian noise.
+The BL model takes the investment view as obersavations with uncentainties ($$\epsilon$$) and further use it as likelihood in a Bayes formula for information combination in the next step.
+Additionaly, they propose to express all views (absolute or relative) in linear equations with Gaussian noise, which help to expand usage in scenarios of partial views.
 The diagonal $$\Omega$$ measures the uncertainty around Q and is inverse to investors' confidence on the their views.Under such a paradigm, we can easily express our invesment views via modifying the design matrix P.

-It's definitely possible to expand it to more general probalistic expressions (I.E. [Kolm, Ritter & Simonian (2021)](https://www.pm-research.com/content/iijpormgmt/47/5/91) proposed such an expression that can incorporate views on hidden factors) while that generally comes with cost of tractbillity and computational burden.

 $$
 \begin{aligned}